-In real life, O'Neill chose to live and became a writer proper, mainly in the land of indie gaming.
-Of note, he's written for Planet of the Eyes, a title about a lone robot chasing an unknown signal, and is making Little Red Lie, a biting commentary on the failing economic state of the western world.
-He's even writing for the sequel of Always Sometimes Monsters, creatively titled Sometimes Always Monsters.
-He's become a fixture in the medium's smaller circles, and his uncompromised voice is certainly a breath of unwelcome but much needed air.
+In real life, O’Neill chose to live and became a writer proper, mainly in the land of indie gaming.
+Of note, he’s written for Planet of the Eyes, a title about a lone robot chasing an unknown signal, and is making Little Red Lie, a biting commentary on the failing economic state of the western world.
+He’s even writing for the sequel of Always Sometimes Monsters, creatively titled Sometimes Always Monsters.
+He’s become a fixture in the medium’s smaller circles, even helping judge writing for gaming award panels, and his uncompromising voice is certainly a breath of unwelcome but much needed air.

 Actual Sunlight was what made people pay attention to him, and for good reason.
 It’s utterly brilliant in so many respects, and turns all its technical limitations on their head for the sake of something small yet powerful.
 The game can be beat in about an hour to two, but it doesn’t leave you after you’ve played it.
 It’s one that needs to be played (minus those who may be disturbed by the themes at play, especially those suffering from depression themselves).
 There are as few games as beautifully, grossly human as this.